ahmadSaeedGoda/chat-system/README.md

 ### Steps
 1. Clone the repository.
+2. Set the Environment Variables.
+Find the file named `.env.example` in the root directory of the project.
+Duplicate the file in the same path/location, rename the new one `.env` then set the values of the environment variables listed within the file according to your environment respectively.

+    <br>Well, you may wanna keep `CASSANDRA_NODES` && `AUTH_HEADER_PREFIX` vars as-is with current values if you do wanna use the provided `docker-compose.yaml` file and `POSTMAN` collection & env without creating your own!

+    Now you should be good to go.

+    Unless you'd like to play a bit with `.air.toml` configurations.
+Consult the [Air's documentation]([URL](https://github.com/air-verse/air)) for more details/instructions in this regard.

-2. Build:
+3. Build:
     ```bash
     $ docker compose up --build
     ```
-3. Ensure all services are up & healthy first.
+4. Ensure all services are up & healthy first.
-4. Migrate the DataStore:<br>
+5. Migrate the DataStore:<br>
+    Install [golang-migrate/migrate CLI package]([URL](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate)) to use.<br>
+    Better with instructions for the respective OS you have as opposed to the "With Go toolchain" instructions on that page.<br>
+    Additionally, [Docker usage]([URL](https://github.com/golang-migrate/migrate/?tab=readme-ov-file#docker-usage)) can be a breeze!

     Run the following command in CLI pointing to the project root.
-So, you can get your database schema created:
+So, you can get your database schema created:<br>
     ```bash
     $ migrate -path internal/db/migrations -database cassandra://cassandra:cassandra@localhost:9042/chat up
     ```